fstarnaud/ozp-documentation-wiki/Iteration-17.md

 * ~~Deploy Govport groups updates~~
 * ~~Change to allow users to view metrics based on membership in a govport group~~
 * ~~Add in new users metric~~
-* Work with Clark to get deployed high side (waiting for Doug)
+* Work with deployment team to get deployed high side

 ### UI/UX
 * ~~Refine content of Ozone marketing website~~